 - Leaders select the trip and date, and let MAC staff know.
-On occasion, we ask for a particular climb on a particular date. - Leaders post the trip online, calling out in the Leader Notes that it is a trip designed for Mountaineers Adventure Club teen members, and others can register if space allows.
-The trip should be listed as open for registration 2 weeks before the activity.
-MAC staff will assign youth to the trip and add them to the roster before it opens. - Leaders can choose to find their own assistant leaders/rope leaders, or MAC staff can help to find them. - Unlike adult students, youth who have demonstrated competency in all of the Basic Alpine Skills do not inherently have a ticket to all Basic Climbs.
-Each Basic Climb is very different in length, physical difficulty, exposure, technical terrain... and we want to ensure that students will be successful, and that we set our leaders up for a safe and enjoyable trip.
-Youth are selected by MAC staff for the trip with the following goals in mind: - Ensuring the greatest likelihood of success.
-Inviting students who have demonstrated the physical, emotional and technical readiness for the particular trip.
-Choosing a team that will work well together. - Inviting students who've had less opportunity than others to get on trips of this type. - Inviting students who are eager to do this type of trip.
+On occasion, we ask for a particular climb on a particular date. - Leaders post the trip online according to the Trip Leadership in 10 Steps Document and the Trip Posting and Communication document found within the Youth Volunteers Basecamp and Volunteer Leader Resources folder.
+The trip should be listed as open for registration ASAP, and at minimum by 2 weeks before the activity.
+MAC staff will assign youth to the trip and add them to the roster before it opens. - Leaders can choose to find their own assistant leaders/rope leaders, or MAC staff can help to find them. - Unlike adult students, youth who have demonstrated competency in all the Basic Alpine Skills do not inherently have a ticket to all Basic Climbs.
+Each Basic Climb is very different - in length, physical difficulty, exposure, technical terrain... and we want to ensure that students will be successful, and that we set our leaders up for a safe and enjoyable trip.
+Youth are selected by MAC staff for the trip with the following goals in mind:

-- Inviting students we believe should do this trip in preparation for a future goal. - Once the roster is complete, MAC staff will send student profiles including their skills and experience, contact information and emergency contact information, to the leader.
+- Ensuring the greatest likelihood of success.
+Inviting students who have demonstrated physical, emotional and technical readiness for that trip.
+Choosing a team that will work well together. - Inviting students who've had less opportunity than others to go on trips of this type. - Inviting students who are eager to do this type of trip. - Inviting students, we believe should do this trip in preparation for a future goal. - Once the roster is complete, MAC staff will send student profiles including their skills and experience, contact information and emergency contact information, to the leader.
 MAC staff then does an introductory email between the leader and the students and parents on the roster.
 PLEASE COPY MAC STAFF ON ALL COMMUNICATIONS so that we can help coordinate as needed. - On the trip, please note that youth participants are less likely to ask questions about a decision or ask for what they need (like a water break).
 Please try to include youth participants in the decision making, even though as the leader, you have the final call.
-Please also try to check in with students a little more often than you would with adult students. - After the trip, we appreciate a quick email or phone call so we know how the trip went and anything important we should know about the kids.
+Please also try to check in with students a little more often than you would with adult students. - After the trip, we appreciate a quick email, phone call, or text so we know how the trip went and anything important we should know about the kids.